LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - It is the only component that is in direct contact with users
 - Provides user interface, API access and SQL use
 - Provides roles as a means of managing users
+- Provides users with access to materialized views that present the most recent data.

 ## Discussion of streaming pipeline